-The least polluting form of transportation available today are electric vehicles.
-Electric vehicles can also operate very economically and at the same time using no or very little petroleum fuel.
+The least polluting form of transportation available today is an electric vehicle.
+Electric vehicles can operate very economically, at the same time using no or very little petroleum fuel.

 Do Battery-Operated Electric Vehicles Pollute?

-Currently, two types of electric vehicles are in use.
-They are battery-operated electric vehicles and hybrid electric vehicles.
-Battery-operated electric vehicles run on electricity which is stored in batteries.
-This electricity also provides electrical power to our homes ultimately comes from generating plants.
+Battery electric vehicles run on electricity that is stored in batteries.
+This electricity also provides electrical power to our homes and generally comes from generating plants.

-On the other hand, a hybrid electric vehicle uses an internal combustion engine to drive small onboard generating plants for the production of most of the electricity.
+Hybrid electric vehicles uses an internal combustion engine to drive small on-board generating plants for the production of most of the electricity.
 Gasoline, diesel or alternative fuels can be used to run the hybrid electric vehicle.

 “Zero emission vehicles” are sometimes used to refer to battery-operated electric vehicles.
 Battery-operated electric vehicles do not directly pollute through fuel evaporation, fuel refining or tailpipe emissions.
 However, a certain amount of pollution is associated with the use of battery-operated electric vehicles comes in the form of power plant emissions.